Offer an Internship

 The academic programs offered by the Richard T. Robertson School of Media and Culture at VCU are rooted in meaningful, real-world experience.
 Students often begin this experience with an academic internship.

-Requests will be evaluated and, if approved, the internship opportunity will be posted on the School’s internship listings.
+Requests will be evaluated and, if approved, the internship opportunity will be posted on the school’s internship listings page.

 Employers are expected to:

 - Complete a Student/Employer Internship Agreement that sets out the terms of the internship, including work schedule and pay (if applicable).

 - Provide work that is meaningful to the student’s training as a professional.
 Interns should be viewed as professionals-in-training and should be assigned duties similar to those given to entry-level employees.